HIP-infrastructure/HIP-infrastructure.github.io/docs/source/tutorials/TUTORIAL_SEEG_electrode_placement_with_3D_slicer.rst

 the recording contacts appear either in hypersignal or in hyposignal.

-This video tutorial relies on data publicly available on the HIP and desribes the different steps of the Cico's pipeline, from the preparation of the imaging data using MRIcroGL and FSL, to the placement and exportation of SEEG electrodes using 3D Slicer.
+This video tutorial relies on data publicly available on the HIP and desribes the different steps to label (non-rigid) SEEG electrodes, from the preparation of the imaging data using MRIcroGL and FSL, to the placement and exportation of SEEG contacts using 3D Slicer.

 .. raw:: html